Kinoma/KPR-examples/README.md

 <x-app-info id="digitallightwebsocketsclient.example.kinoma.marvell.com"><span class="createSample mobileSample networkSample uiSample samplePage"></span></x-app-info>

-This client app runs with the "Digital-Light-Websockets-Server" sample.
+This client app runs with the "digital-light-websockets-server" example.
 It acts as a companion app that can switch on and off an LED hooked up to the server-side Kinoma Create.
-This example shows how to discover servers using the built-in SSDP support, create and invoke messages to the server using websockets, and how to keep the UI of multiple client apps in sync with the server.
+This example shows how to discover servers using the built-in SSDP support, create and invoke messages to the server using WebSockets, and how to keep the UI of multiple client apps in sync with the server.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***